Skip to main content

 “I watched peers go through being full-time parents and full-time workers while taking years to get a master’s degree,” she says.
 “I didn’t want to put my family or myself through that, so I was looking for a program that was super flexible.
 Northwestern is one of the few that does this—and does it well. “

-Shortly before beginning the MSC Hybrid Leadership Program, the University of Michigan College of Engineering promoted Judge Hensel to executive director of communications and marketing.
-Starting on Day One, she began using what she learned in class on the job—from strategic planning to inclusive leadership.
+Shortly before beginning the MSC Online Leadership Program (formerly known as the Hybrid Leadership Program), the University of Michigan College of Engineering promoted Judge Hensel to executive director of communications and marketing.
+Starting on Day One, she began using what she learned in class on the job—from strategic planning to leadership.
 Northwestern’s emphasis on the science aspect of the MS in Communication degree ensured that she not only knew the “how,” but also learned the “why” behind her work as the voice of the college.
 Not too long after graduation, COVID-19 hit.

 “I was suddenly managing a 24-person remote team that, up until that point, had worked in the same office together.
 And we were responsible for communicating around the crisis to thousands of people.
 We’ve now been in constant-crisis mode for eight months in addition to our normal jobs—plus doing everything remotely.
 This degree has helped me weather all of that.
 It’s also prepared me to shift my mindset into ‘long-term mode’ so we can think about refining collaboration, re-evaluating communication channels, and finding ways to make adjustments.”